gumuxiansheng/MIT6.824/README.md

 In this lab, we should be careful when reading and writing *TasksMonitor* in master processes.
 It's common to add a mutex lock on it.

-The frame of the lab is like below:
+The framework of the lab is like below:

 **The master:**
 ```go